 After the drug is launched, further Phase IV studies are carried out to monitor possible adverse reactions or other responses when large numbers of patients begin using the drug.

 During the ‘drug pipeline’ or ‘drug discovery process’ drugs may also go through a ‘pre-clinical studies phase’.

 This stage of the drug development pipeline is a study to test a drug, procedure or other medicinal treatment.
 They involve in vitro and in vivo experiments using wide-ranging doses of the study drug to obtain preliminary efficacy, toxicity and pharmacokinetic information.
 The aim is to collect data in support of safety.
 Preclinical studies are required before clinical trials start.

-We have all read the articles and seen the trend emerging – where countries such as India, China, Russia and more recently many African countries are becoming hotspots for conducting Clinical Trials.
-Just last month in this publication there was much conversation about Australia and the Caribbean being the ‘Ones to Watch’ in Clinical Studies.
+We have all read the articles and seen the trend emerging – where countries such as India, China, Russia and more recently many African countries are becoming hotspots for conducting clinical trials.

-The popularity of these countries only amplifies how ‘international’ a Clinical Trial can be.
-And its this ‘internationality’ that is really beginning to test the Cool Chain.
-Samples need to be sent quickly, efficiently and carefully to ensure they arrive at their destinations in a usable state, i.e. in perfect condition
+The popularity of these countries only amplifies how ‘international’ a clinical trial can be.
+And its this ‘internationality’ that is really beginning to test the cold chain.
+Samples need to be sent quickly, efficiently and carefully to ensure they arrive at their destinations in a usable state, i.e. in perfect condition.

 Dry ice is available in solid blocks or as individual pellets of a few centimetres length.
 Pellet dry ice is most convenient for assembling dry ice shipping systems as it is easy to pour and naturally fills available space.
 Dry ice block would need to be prepared to the correct size to fit.